dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_4_my_own_radio.md

 6. ATTENTION: Make sure that nothing overlaps with anything.
 On breadboard, vertical lines of holes are all connected to eachother (in groups of five basically) so if you solder anything with the LED's onto a line where for example a button is soldered, it will connect!

 #### Finished
 Now we've built all components needed for a radio transmitter: The carrier wave generator, the antenna, and a way to On-Off-Key.
+Let's get all of this together and make it work!

 ## Completing the Radio Transmitter
 1. Take all the assembled parts (power supply, function generator, antenna, breadboard)